primer/view_components/contributor-docs/updating-components.md

 5. Run `script/dev` on your Primer ViewComponents folder.

 The Primer ViewComponents documentation site and Storybook will hot reload any changes to Primer CSS after a few seconds.
+Once you are done, we recommend using a snapshot release for the pull request review.

 To reverse this process, follow the [yarn unlink instructions](https://classic.yarnpkg.com/en/docs/cli/unlink).